gasova/acl_permalink/README.md

 AclPermalink 1.x is a fork of friendly_id 4.x found in https://github.com/norman/friendly_id/tree/4.0-stable
 Their original authors are Norman Clarke, Adrian Mugnolo and Emilio Tagua.
-The purpose of this fork is to learn Gem development and customize this library for my own needs.
+The purpose of this fork is to learn Gem development and customize this library for my own needs...

 ## Rails Quickstart